larryhastings/correlate/README.md

 ## Overview

-Let's say you have two sets of data that really represent the same data, just in different forms.
-As an example, maybe your first dataset is Wikipedia's list of all episodes of a TV show, and your second dataset is a directory full of video files of that TV show.
-The episode *"Neurostim"* appears in both datasets but it's represented differently in each.

-Now let's say you want to match them up with each other--you want to match up the values in the first dataset with their equivalents in the second dataset.
+Let's say you've downloaded a bunch of video files that represent a season of a (presumably public domain!)
+TV show.
+But the filenames are terrible.
+And let's say you have some very clean data from Wikipedia with the correct titles for all the episodes.
+So the word *"Neurostim"* appears in both places.

+If you're as fastidious as I am, you want to rename the video files so they have nice clean names.
+You *could* do it by hand.
+But what if there are a lot of episodes?
+And what do you do if there's an update of the video files?
+Do you want to redo the correlation by hand every time there's an update?

+Obviously you'd like to automate this.
+You want to match up each filename with its equivalent listing from Wikipedia.
 The thing is, it's real-world data--and it's probably a little messy.
-Perhaps the two datasets aren't in the exact same order.
+Perhaps they aren't in the exact same order.
 And while some matches are obvious, others are less so.
-Maybe one dataset has some values not present in the other and vice-versa.

-What do you do?
-Sure, you could correlate the two datasets by hand.
-But what if the datasets are really big?
-And what do you do if they get updated?
-Do you want to update the correlation by hand every time either dataset changes?
+Maybe some episodes are missing in your directory, or maybe Wikipedia's list is incomplete.

+How can you *automate* this process?

 **correlate** solves this problem for you.
 It correlates values between two messy but strongly-related datasets.